We believe your research has the potential to shape Canada’s future

 What are other researchers doing with our support?

-Want to see examples of research in your discipline?
+Want to see examples of research projects and collaborations in your discipline?

 Meet with Mitacs!
 Stop by our Congress booth and say hello.

 Canadian Political Science Association’s 3MT® competition